jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_console/stereo-display-configuration.rst

    }

-``stereo.socket`` accepts the three socket forms described in :doc:`/pages/video/software/dvrk/dvrk_data/video-data`.
+``stereo.socket`` accepts the three socket forms described in :ref:`dvrk-video-data`.
 A raw GStreamer source fragment can instead be supplied as ``stereo.stream``.  ``eye_size`` is one eye's dimensions; the older ``stereo.size`` form describes the total side-by-side width.